Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games - by channel and free-to-air

 Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games – by channel and free-to-air

-It’s been tough having no football to watch during the last few months of lockdown, but the Premier League is finally back with fixtures confirmed for the remaining games of the season and lots to play for across the top flight.
+It’s back.
+Premier League football returned at the weekend with a mixed bag of results that all-but confirm the final few weeks of the season are set to bring the drama in bucketloads.

-The latest update from the Premier League has revealed another batch of matches on TV, filling out a packed schedule that takes us all the way up to the middle of July.
+Ironically, Liverpool underwhelmed on their return to duty with a dismal draw to Everton but continue to boast a commanding lead over Manchester City in the title race.
+The Reds could cross the finish line very shortly, potentially this week, depending on results.
+They need just five points to secure the trophy.

-Liverpool boast a commanding lead over Manchester City in the title race, meaning the Reds could cross the finish line very shortly after the restart, while Leicester trail the top pair.
+Chelsea remain in pole position for a Champions League spot but Manchester United’s pre-lockdown form suggests they could be real threat, especially given the flashes of brilliant between Bruno Fernandes and Paul Pogba in their fledgling partnership.

-Chelsea remain in pole position for a Champions League spot but Manchester United clicked into red-hot form prior to lockdown and will hope to pick up where they left off.
+Outsiders Wolves remain in the hunt for success following a dazzling season, though Sheffield United may have let their chance slip after two games without a win to restart their campaign.

 Bournemouth, Aston Villa and Norwich will be determined to make the most of Project Restart.
 They were in danger of being automatically relegated had the season been ended prematurely, but now they face the fight of a lifetime to scramble clear with West Ham, Watford and Brighton also deep in the mix.